Opportunity International Canada

 Youth Apprenticeship

-This program transforms the lives of vulnerable Ghanaian youth by providing uneducated and unemployed young people the skills necessary for success in viable trades.
+The Youth Apprenticeship Program transforms the lives of vulnerable Ghanaian youth by providing them with the skills for success in viable trades.

 Ghana-Education